MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 2. In the **Color Editor** dialog box, pick a color.
 You can pick from previous colors, the mixer wheel located in the upper-left of the editor, or from the sliders located on the bottom right.

-   SCREEN SHOT GOES HERE: houdini-color-editor
+   SCREEN SHOT GOES HERE: 19-houdini-color-editor

 3. When you're satisfied with the color choice, close the **Color Editor** dialog box.